 Take Advantage of Product Pins

 Pinterest allows for what's called rich pins that have extra information on them—like an ingredients list for a recipe pin.
 Product pins include the price of the item, as well as a direct link to the store.
 One study showed that items with a price listed receive 36 percent more engagement than those without.
-There's a few other types of rich pins businesses can take advantage of as well, including locations and apps.
+There are a few other types of rich pins businesses can take advantage of as well, including locations and apps.

 Pinterest is a unique social network in that its users are going there specifically for inspiration—they're looking for recipes, fashion and DIY projects as well as information.
 Keep that in mind as you post pins and create boards.
 Products tend to be pinned as inspiration for outfits or remodeling.
 Informative posts and infographics can be popular as well, so share items from your business blog too.

 Boards collect similar items into one place, and they're a good way to display your products.
 When you start a new board, make sure you put it into the appropriate category to optimize exposure.
 Use a specific title on the board—for example, “Classic Clutches” is a better title than simply “bags.”
 Pin your own products to the board, but post items from other sources as well—this will not only help your boards to look well-rounded but also encourage additional followers.

 Beyond just starting a Pinterest page for your business, encourage others to post your products as well.
 Just like other social media platforms, you'll get a better response the easier it is to share your items.
 Add “Pin It” buttons to each image.
 Many web design platforms make it easy to do so, if not, Pinterest has these instructions.
 The alt tags on the image will autofill the description on Pinterest, so make sure you use alt tags for each image.